All India Institute of Medical Sciences, Majra

-All India Institute of Medical Sciences Rewari (AIIMS Majra) (IAST: Akhil Bhāratiya Āyurvignan Sangsthān Majra) is an under construction Public hospital and Medical school it located at Majra, Haryana, India.
-AIIMS Majra was Announced on 1 February 2019 and approved on 28 February 2019, construction started in 2023.
+All India Institute of Medical Sciences Rewari (AIIMS Rewari) (IAST: Akhil Bhāratiya Āyurvignan Sangsthān Rewari) is an under construction Public hospital and Medical school it located at Majra, Rewari, Haryana, India.
+AIIMS Rewari was Announced on 1 February 2019 and approved on 28 February 2019, construction started in 2023.

 It is the 22nd AIIMS in the country, and will be constructed at a cost of ₹1299 crore.